• About

 How is Carnival Celebrated in Ecuador?

 One of the most popular and traditional ways to celebrate Carnival in Ecuador includes “playing” Ecuador Carnival games in the streets or in parks or plazas.
-Traditional Ecuadorian Carnival games include throwing colored powder, flour, water, or eggs.
+Traditional Ecuadorian Carnival games include throwing colored powder, flour, water, or even eggs (though this is less common).

 Even more popular, participants purchase canisters filled with foam – similar to shaving cream – and spray it at friends, family, and neighbors on the streets.

-Not everywhere in Ecuador celebrates this way anymore – many large cities only permit Ecuadorian Carnival “games” in certain areas.
+Not everywhere in Ecuador celebrates this way anymore – many large cities only permit Ecuadorian Carnival “games” in certain areas of the city to cut down on mess.
 Unless you’re in a small town or an area where you can see others playing Carnival, you’re not likely to be surprised by flying foam or flour!

 If Ecuador Carnival games sound messy, they are – José even got an egg smashed on his head one year! – but it’s also a lot of fun and an unforgettable experience if you participate!
 Bring clothes you won’t mind getting stained, and put anything you don’t want to get wet in a plastic bag.